Opening ripe cocoa fruits at the PRO-PLANTEURS cooperative, an initiative for sustainable cocoa production in Adzopé, Côte d'Ivoire

 Employees in the control centre of a chocolate factory in Abidjan

 The 1990s and 2000s were marked by political crises.
 This was followed by a five-year-long civil war and then, after the 2010 presidential elections, a political crisis, all of which caused major setbacks in the country's development.
-Some after-effects of the crisis period can still be felt to this day.
-However, the country's economy has been growing for the last ten years.
-Côte d'Ivoire now faces the task of achieving greater political stability and ensuring that all segments of the population, especially the poor and socially disadvantaged, benefit from the continuing high rate of economic growth.
+However, the country has stabilised politically and economically over the last ten years.
+It has also come relatively well through the COVID-19 pandemic.
+Côte d'Ivoire now faces the task of continuing the process of political stabilisation and ensuring that growth will be environmentally sound and that it will benefit all segments of the population, especially the poor and socially disadvantaged.

 On the current United Nations Human Development Index (HDI), Côte d'Ivoire is ranked 166th out of the 193 countries assessed.